-SCC Highways Officer - has reviewed the submission and considered the overall benefits and dis-benefits of this proposal and concludes that there is no highway reason why permission could not be granted subject to the S106 obligations to secure the off-site highways works and travel plan measures and conditions to safeguard highways safety.
+County Highways: confirms that they have reviewed the submission and considered the overall benefits and dis-benefits of this proposal and recommends that there is no highway reason why permission could not be granted subject to the S106 obligations and conditions.
+However the TA is considered poor, although traffic is unlikely to result in a "severe" impact on the highway.
+Clarification of the potential impacts is requested.

-SSDC Policy Officer - offers the following comments:-
+Planning Policy: the following comments are provided:-

-The starting point for decision-making remains the statutory development plan, which is the

-South Somerset Local Plan (2006 - 2028).
+The starting point for decision-making remains the statutory development plan, which is the South Somerset Local Plan (2006 - 2028).